NicolaiCushnir/learn-mongodb/README.md

 ![image](public/img/drawing.png)

-**Attention !** This repository still is raw.
-But I will try to do a good documentation for MongoDB.
+**Attention !** This repository is in very raw view and quite in bad condition.
+But now i learning MongoDB && Node.js && Pug.js for in order to make excellent documentation, not boring and even interesting and most importantly as easy as possible.
+Thank you for understanding.

 ### Topics : learn-mongodb :
 * [Introduction](docs/INTRO.md)